NX CLI for monorepo projects

 My take

 For a small app, I would not reach for Nx first.
-A plain Next.js repo is easier to deploy and easier for a new teammate to understand.
+A plain Next.js repo is easier to deploy, easier to debug, and easier for a new teammate to understand.

-For a larger workspace with multiple apps, shared libraries, tests, Storybook, and affected builds, Nx can be worth it.
-I would still test deployment on day one.
-Local generator success does not mean the production path is clean.
+For a larger workspace with multiple apps, shared libraries, tests, Storybook, and affected builds, Nx can still be worth it.
+I would just test deployment on day one.
+If the generated shape needs Vercel exceptions, find that out before the repo has ten packages depending on it.